vakilkunal/MH-Tools/README.md

 > Calculates the best weapon and base setup to use for a particular location, sublocation, and cheese.

+*Hint:* Try the 'Slower' or 'Even Slower' bookmarklets if your items are not all loading in using the standard 'Best Setup'.

-*Note:* This tool will be receiving optimizations in the near future to reduce lengthy loading times and store owned items more efficiently.
+This tool will be receiving optimizations in the near future to reduce lengthy loading times and store owned items more efficiently.

 <div align="right"><a href="#book-table-of-contents">Top</a></div>